 Lara Plaskon worked in the field of affordable housing, with a specific focus on housing for homeless people, for thirteen years.
 Before joining the RHSO, Lara worked for the City of Cambridge.
 As a Planner/Contract Manager for the Cambridge Department of Human Service Programs, Lara oversaw a variety of federally and state funded grants that fund affordable housing and related services in Cambridge.
 She has experience working with staff from many agencies to ensure grant compliance.
 Lara is a resident of Acton and works with all of the towns covered by the RHSO concentrating on resident services.

 Liz has worked in the field of affordable housing since 2005.
-She worked for the Allston Brighton Community Development Corporation managing projects from pre-development through construction and occupancy, and worked with all stakeholders, including governmental agencies, lenders, investors, and residents.
+She worked for the Allston Brighton Community Development Corporation managing projects from pre-development through construction and occupancy, and worked with a team of consultants and all stakeholders, including governmental agencies, lenders, investors, and residents.
 Liz was recently the Lead Administrator for the WestMetro HOME Consortium, managing the 13-community consortium to ensure compliance with policies and regulations.
-In addition, Liz is experienced in the array of affordable housing programs, has worked for minicipalities, and is a trustee on the Weston Municipal Affordable Housing Trust.
-Liz is a redisent of Weston and works with all of the towns covered by the RHSO.
+In addition, Liz is experienced in the array of affordable housing programs, has worked for municipalities, and is a former trustee on the Weston Municipal Affordable Housing Trust.
+Liz is a resident of Weston and works with all of the towns covered by the RHSO.